-The lower section:
+For the lower section:

 Column B: Employee Benefits/Insurance: This column is for BOTH related and non-related party employee staff.
-For all staff reported in Non-attendants compensation above, include the following benefits in this column.
+For all staff reported in the three sections of Non-attendants compensation above, by facility size, include the following benefits in this column.
 These benefits, with the exception of paid claims where the employer is self-insured, must be direct costed, not allocated.

-- Accrued Vacation and Sick Leave - Employer-Paid Health/Medical/Dental Premiums - Employer-Paid Disability Insurance Premiums - Employer-Paid Life Insurance Premiums - Employer-Paid Contributions to acceptable retirement funds/pension plans - Employer-Paid Contributions to acceptable deferred compensation funds - Employer-Paid Child Day Care - Employer-Paid Claims for Health/Medical/Dental Insurance when the provider is self-insured (may be allocated) - ACCRUED LEAVE.
+- Accrued Vacation and Sick Leave - Employer-Paid Health/Medical/Dental Premiums - Employer-Paid Disability Insurance Premiums

+- Employer-Paid Life Insurance Premiums - Employer-Paid Contributions to acceptable retirement funds/pension plans - Employer-Paid Contributions to acceptable deferred compensation funds - Employer-Paid Child Day Care - Employer-Paid Claims for Health/Medical/Dental Insurance when the provider is self-insured (may be allocated) - ACCRUED LEAVE.
 If the provider chooses to report accrued leave expenses not yet subject to payroll taxes, they must be reported as employee benefits.
 Providers must maintain adequate documentation to substantiate that costs reported one year as accrued benefits are not also reported, either the same or another year, as salaries and wages.
-See 1 TAC §355.103(b)(1)(A)(iii)(III)(-c-).
+1 TAC §355.103(b)(1)(A)(iii)(III)(-c-).

-Note: Costs that are not employee benefits Per 1 TAC §355.103(b)(1)(A)(iii)(II), the contracted provider's unrecovered cost of meals and room-and-board furnished to direct care staff, uniforms, staff personal vehicle mileage reimbursement, job-related training reimbursements and job certification renewal fees are not to be reported as benefits but are to be reported as costs applicable to specific cost report line items, unless they are subject to payroll taxes, in which case they are reported as salaries and wages.
-See 1 TAC §355.103(b)(1)(A)(iii)(III)(-e-) and instructions on meals for staff, supplies for staff meal preparation, staff personal vehicle mileage reimbursement and housing costs for live-in staff for further direction on the correct reporting of these costs.
+Note: Costs that are not employee benefits Per 1 TAC §355.103(b)(1)(A)(iii)(II), the contracted provider's unrecovered cost of uniforms, staff personal vehicle mileage reimbursement, job-related training reimbursements and job certification renewal fees are not to be reported as benefits but are to be reported as costs applicable to specific cost report line items, unless they are subject to payroll taxes, in which case they are reported as salaries and wages.
+See 1 TAC §355.103(b)(1)(A)(iii)(III)(-e-) and instructions on staff personal vehicle mileage reimbursement for further direction on the correct reporting of these costs.

 Columns C and D: Miles Traveled and Mileage Reimbursement: These columns are for BOTH related and non-related party staff.
-For all staff reported in Non-attendants compensation above, include the personal vehicle miles traveled and the mileage reimbursement paid for allowable travel and transportation in the staff person's personal vehicle.
-Allowable travel and transportation includes mileage and reimbursements of these staff who transport individuals to/from HCS/TxHmL program services and activities in their personal vehicle, unless payroll taxes are withheld on the reimbursements, in which case they should be included as salaries and wages of the appropriate staff.
+For all staff reported in the three sections of Non-attendants compensation above, by facility size, include the personal vehicle miles traveled and the mileage reimbursement paid for allowable travel and transportation in the staff person's personal vehicle.
+Allowable travel and transportation includes mileage and reimbursements of these staff who transport individuals to/from services and activities of the ICF/IID in their personal vehicle, unless payroll taxes are withheld on the reimbursements, in which case they should be included as salaries and wages of the appropriate staff.
 Allowable travel and transportation also includes mileage and reimbursements of these staff for allowable training to which they traveled in their personal vehicle.